TeamHypersomnia/Hypersomnia/docs/core_principles.md

 - The primary goal is to have [fun](https://en.wiktionary.org/wiki/fun#Noun).

-- The secondary goal is to create a [fun](https://en.wiktionary.org/wiki/fun#Adjective), fast-paced top-down game, and when that succeeds, to extend it into an MMO, with an interesting set of social mechanics.
+- The secondary goal is to create a [fun](https://en.wiktionary.org/wiki/fun#Adjective), fast-paced top-down game, and when that succeeds, to extend it into an MMO with an interesting set of social mechanics.

 - The tertiary goal is to have the game be enriched by diverse improvements from its fans,
 or, in other words, having an awesome and accessible community.

-## On commercial usage
+## Commercial usage

 {% include important.html content="The official Hypersomnia is and will always remain, regardless of its stage of development, **free for everyone** to play without charge, tamper with and host custom servers with." %}